lisdude/blightmud_mcp/README.md

 | /editing              | Display a list of files currently open for editing. |

 ## Configuration
-While not necessary to get going (unless you use macOS...), you can customize some settings using the `/mcp` command.
+While not necessary to get going, you can customize some settings using the `/mcp` command.
 When supplied with no arguments, it will print your current settings.
 When provided with a single argument (e.g. `/mcp simpleedit_timeout`) it will print the current value of that setting.
 When provided when two arguments, it will change the setting (e.g. `/mcp simpleedit_timeout 0`).

 | Setting                  | Effect                                                                                                                             |
 | -------------------------|------------------------------------------------------------------------------------------------------------------------------------|